OOP-778/bindings/readme.md

 ![Static Badge](https://img.shields.io/badge/java_version-8--latest-brightgreen)
 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/OOP-778/bindings)

+## 0.5 version changelog:
+- The new version has got rid of HTML nodes viewer with in file replacement for easability when working with huge trees
+- The new version has introduced a "once" bindable that cannot be binded to unless alive() is called, this ensures that you can have objects that only once can be created
+- The new version has gotten rid of BindableCollection to maintain the simplicity of the system
+- The new version has improved memory footprint by 74-75%
+- The new version has been tested more in a highly concurrent scenarios
+- The new version has introduced ability to listen for tree changes: node creation, node close & dump, so you can add your own metrics to dump files to help you detect issues faster by default it comes with BindingsStackTracker & BindingsTimeStamp
+- Added bindableDisplay() method in Bindable to allow you to customize how you display your bindable instances in dump
+- Move to java 17

 This library gives you the flexibility for managing lifecycle of your objects, you're able to bind objects to another objects, control the order of closing, if there's memory leaks you can find the source of them very quickly using built in dumping tool, which produces a graph of all unclosed bindable instances.